angelman7/WRO-Binaries/README.md

 This function runs the program for the second challenge.
 It has multiple similarities to the run 1 function that runs in the first challenge.
 The only notable difference is that the program proceeds to check for pillars after the wall check.
 After the detection of a pillar, if it is present, the program will turn right or left according to the color of the pillar (red or green).

 **3) Info:**
-This function shows the current values of sensors while the program is running.
-This can be helpful for debugging reasons.
+This function shows the current values that each sensor returns while the program is running (used for debugging reasons) These sensors are:
-Such sensors might be:
+ - The `color sensor`
+ - The `camera`
+ - The `compass`

 **4) Configuration:**
 This function is used to calibrate each sensor: